microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgSearchBookmark.md

 # New-MgSearchBookmark

 ## SYNOPSIS
-Create a new bookmark object.
+Create new navigation property to bookmarks for search

 ## SYNTAX